pretix/pretix/doc/api/resources/events.rst

 location                              multi-lingual string       The event location (or ``null``) has_subevents                         boolean                    ``True`` if the event series feature is active for this
                                                                  event
+meta_data                             dict                       Values set for organizer-specific meta data parameters.
 ===================================== ========================== =======================================================

+.. versionchanged:: 1.7

+   The ``meta_data`` field has been added.

 Endpoints
 ---------